ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/02_text-annotation-with-spacy.md

 With `.lemma_`, we can search for these expressions.
 We'll roll through the text and determine whether a token lemma matches one of a selected set.
-When we find a match, we'll get the subtree of this token's _head_.
-That is, we'll find the head upon which this token depends, and then we'll use that to reconstruct the local context for the token.
+When we find a match, we get the subtree of this token's _head_.
+That is, we find the head upon which this token depends, and then we use that to reconstruct the local context for the token.

 ```{code-cell}
 target = ('cry', 'grief', 'grieve', 'sad', 'sorrow', 'tear', 'weep')